 That's the goal each day, but if you miss a couple things in one day, don't get discouraged!
 Just bounced back the next day!
 Ultimately, you are trying to achieve goals and build habits.
 It's not about being obsessed with a to-do list.

-- How do you get strength and motivation to do even the hardest task?
+- How often do you look at and rewrite your to do list?

 - How should I write my to do list?